Psalms For Life

 Dark night of the soul

-This psalm teaches us how to pray when life is utterly unlivable and God’s absence seems to be our biggest problem.
+This psalm offers us a model for prayer when life is utterly bereft of joy and we’ve come to view God’s absence as our biggest problem.

 A Korahite psalm.
 To the worship director: to the tune of “The Pain of Affliction.”
 A contemplation of Heman the Ezrahite.